Don’t come to WA, premier tells non-locals

 Hundreds of healthy cruise ship passengers have begun flying out of Perth as dozens more wait for coronavirus test results.

-Up to 55 passengers and crew from the German liner Artania in Fremantle are suspected to be infected.

-Anyone who tests positive will be treated at the Bethesda and Hollywood private hospitals.
+Up to 55 passengers and crew from the German liner Artania in Fremantle are suspected to be infected and will be treated at private hospitals across Perth.

-Two people who were evacuated from the ship for other medical reasons were later diagnosed with COVID-19 and remain in a critical condition while a third evacuee is being tested.

 About 800 healthy passengers and some crew are being flown back to Germany on Sunday.